eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 {{< figure src="/images/intrusive-linked-lists/linked-list-pointers.svg" title="Figure 1: A linked list" >}}

-An intrusive list contains a `next` pointer to the next list node, but no `data` pointer because the list is part of the linked data structure itself.
+In an intrusive linked list implementation, the list node contains `next` pointer to the next list node, but no `data` pointer because the list is embedded in the linked object itself.

 {{< figure src="/images/intrusive-linked-lists/intrusive-linked-list-pointers.svg" title="Figure 2: An intrusive linked list" >}}